 - Check that the name, or one close to it, is not being used by another firm in a similar line of business.

-- Check the Companies House Index of Registered Limited Companies and LLPs at www.companieshouse.gov.uk/info, or get a company registration agent to do it.
-This search will not include names of sole traders or partnerships, or ‘trading as’ names.
+- Check the Companies House Index of Registered Limited Companies and LLPs.
+This does not include names of sole traders or partnerships, or 'trading as' names.

-- In addition, agents can check the Trade Marks Registry for names which have been registered as trade marks.
-You can also carry out a basic check on the UK Intellectual Property Office website.
+- Check the Trade Marks Registry for names which have been registered as trade marks.

-- The name must not be misleading — for example, about the legal status of the company — or offensive.
-Words such as ‘International’ may need to be justified.
+- The name must not be misleading - for example, about the legal status of the business - or offensive.
+Words such as 'International' may need to be justified.

 - Certain words are prohibited.
 For example, 'British', 'Royal' and 'Group' unless their use can be qualified.

-- You must not use ligatures, accents or diacritics in the spelling of the name, as these make it difficult for people to search for your company’s public records.
+- You must not use ligatures, accents or diacritics in the spelling of the name, as these make it difficult for people to search for public records of your business.

-6.3 Get advice from your accountant with regard to tax and VAT.
+Get advice from your accountant with regard to tax and VAT

 - Notify your Inspector of Taxes and the Department for Work and Pensions when you start trading.